DIR is now evaluating patients to receive treatment for CCSVI (Chronic Cerebrospinal Venous Insufficiency).

 The procedure includes the venographic evaluation of the jugular and azygos veins (Zamboni protocol).
 Treatment typically involves venoplasty of the jugular veins and the azygos vein.

 The use of drug-eluding stents and balloons have been in practice for many years for a variety of indications.
 However, in CCSVI, the cause of blockages inside the vein is completely different from heart disease and other artery diseases.
-The proper treatment of vein blockages in CCSVI is to tear the valve open which causes a permanent fix of the blockage.
+The proper treatment of vein blockages in CCSVI is to dilate the valve open which causes a permanent fix of the blockage.
 The use of drug-eluting devices is contradictory to the etiology of the disease process in CCSVI and is thus, completely useless.

 Your procedure is performed on an outpatient basis.
 This means that you will check-in in the morning, have the procedure, and be allowed to leave our center after the procedure and after you meet our discharge criteria.